jryanconklin/text-RPG-group/README.md

 ## Authors
-Stephen Emery, J. Ryan Conklin, Matt Botz and Scott Scholz.
+Stephen Emery, J. Ryan Conklin, Matt Botz, and Scott Scholz.

 ##License
 This work is listed under the MIT License.